Jamnagar railway station

 Jamnagar railway station is the main railway station in the city of Jamnagar in Gujarat, India.
 It is located in the Western Railways zone of Rajkot Division.
 Jamnagar railway station is connected to various parts of India by long-distance trains.
 Hapa is another railway station located on the eastern outskirts of Jamnagar.
-It was the fourth cleanest railway station of India according to the latest "Swachh Rail, Swachh Bharat" survey in 2016.

 History

 Jamnagar railway station was owned by Jamnagar & Dwarka Railway during Princely rule.
 The Rajkot–Jamnagar line was opened by 1897 and the Jamnagar–Okha section was opened in 1922 by Jamnagar & Dwaraka Railway.
 Jamnagar & Dwarka Railway was merged into Saurashtra Railway in April 1948.
 Saurashtra Railway was merged into Western Railway on 5 November 1951.
 Gauge conversion of Viramgam–Hapa section were completed by 1980 and on the Hapa–Okha section by 1984 by Indian Railways.
 It has seven daily trains and many weekly trains to various parts of India.

 Trains

 A total of 48 trains halt at Jamnagar railway station in both directions.